The-Research-Realm/rockraidersrocks/README.md

 All the installers are independedly hosted on GitHub using the Releases feature.
 If this repo get's deleted, the mirror will be up as backup.
 Thanks to the integration to CloudFlare, even if both repo's are gone the respective website's will still be up.
 However the installers will be lost but can be hosted elsewhere (archive.org).
 Uploading these installers takes about an hour.

-At the time of writing, 3 languages are still missing (Both Chinese languages and Czech), aswell as the Russian language that requires the ISO to be mounted.
-This version is also the only version that has a critical bug that the upgrade button doesn't work.
-If you can help with this, please create an issue or join the ResearchRealm Discord so we can get in touch!
+All versions have working cutscene's, original sound and also start withoud issues.
+Only the Russian one requires the game disc to be mounted.
+It also has a bug that makes upgrading anything impossible, so you have to use cheats to bypass this.

 ## Setup